auron567/Gallerit/README.md

 [![Kotlin Weekly](https://img.shields.io/badge/Kotlin%20Weekly-%23211-blueviolet.svg)](https://mailchi.mp/kotlinweekly/kotlin-weekly-211)

-<b>Gallerit</b> is a small demo application that presents a modern approach to Android development with up to date tech-stack.
+**Gallerit** is a small demo application that presents a modern approach to Android development with up to date tech-stack.
 The goal of the project is to demonstrate best practices using modern Android development tools and presenting an architecture that is scalable, maintainable, and testable.

 ## Project characteristics